barabanpan/aws-cognito-serverless/README.md

 # Create API using AWS API Gateway, Lambda, Cognito, DynamoDB and Serverless

-In one button press creates a small project with
+Create a project that in one button press creates a small project with
  - sign up,
  - sign in,
  - a resource for unregistered users,